 Since then, many manufacturers have gingerly increased R&D investment – though rates vary between industries and regions.
 Despite the gradual efforts to rebound, companies must continue to improve product performance, sustainability and longevity in order to remain competitive.
 By partnering with solution providers that invest heavily in the R&D of the engineered components they supply, these manufacturers can share the workload in achieving a better product.

 Small Parts: Big Innovation

-Saint-Gobain utilised this approach in working with Cane Creek Cycling Components (Fletcher, NC, US) to achieve the world’s lightest headset--a component that connects a bicycle’s forks to its frame.
+Saint-Gobain utilized this approach in working with Cane Creek Cycling Components (Fletcher, NC, US) to achieve the world’s lightest headset – a component that connects a bicycle’s forks to its frame.
 Headsets provide a rotatable interface between the bicycle fork and the frame.
-Bearings, most commonly ball bearings, are applied between these two moving parts to decrease friction, increase performance and reduce the energy output of the cyclist.
-However, traditional bearings were too heavy for the ultra lightweight headset desired by Cane Creek and its loyal cyclist fans.
+Bearings, most commonly rolling element bearings, are applied between these two moving parts to decrease friction, increase performance and reduce the energy output of the cyclist.
+However, traditional bearings were too heavy for the ultra-lightweight bicycle desired by Cane Creek and its loyal cyclist fans.

 Getting the Right Support

 In short, a good R&D partner must possess the ability to test and trouble-shoot challenges at various stages of component development alongside the product manufacturer through to implementation.
 This helps manufacturers get over hurdles and get on with business.

 Manufacturers looking for not just a supplier but an R&D partner should make sure that candidates offer the following:

 - Global Projects/Analytics (The ability to connect projects across multiple facilities and apply previously learned concepts to new applications).

 - Application-Driven Customer Support.